 IU School of Medicine offers a one-year fellowship in Hip and Knee Replacement Surgery.
 This fellowship encompasses nearly all aspects of lower extremity adult reconstruction, including primary and revision hip and knee arthroplasty (total joint replacement).
 This program also includes unicompartmental knee arthroplasty, minimally invasive surgical techniques, a variety of anterior and posterior-based hip surgical approaches, and computer-assisted surgical techniques.
 Emphasis is placed on complex revision hip and knee reconstruction, including the surgical treatment of peri-prosthetic infection.

-Hip and Knee Replacement Surgery fellows rotate a total of eight months each with Dr. R. Michael Meneghini at IU Health Saxony Hospital, four months at IU Health West Hospital with Dr. Brian Keyes, and also at IU Health Methodist Hospital, IU Health University Hospital and Eskenazi Health with Dr. J. Andrew Parr.
-Under the supervision of Dr. Meneghini or Dr. Parr throughout the fellowship year, fellows are responsible for inpatient and outpatient musculoskeletal care with an emphasis on evidence-based decision making.
+Hip and Knee Replacement Surgery fellows rotate a total of eight months each with Michael Meneghini, MD, at IU Health Saxony Hospital, four months at IU Health West Hospital with Brian Keyes, DO, and also at IU Health Methodist Hospital, IU Health University Hospital and Eskenazi Health with Andrew Parr, MD.
+Under the supervision of Meneghini or Parr throughout the fellowship year, fellows are responsible for inpatient and outpatient musculoskeletal care with an emphasis on evidence-based decision making.
 Training includes didactic lectures, case presentation, critical review of peer-reviewed journals, weekly indications conferences, and an extensive surgical and office experience with various faculty surgeons.
 The opportunity for clinical and basic science research is offered and encouraged throughout the fellowship.